Useful Tools For Correct Cam Shaft Timing of The Twin Cam Lotus Engine.

 The data sheet will provide all of the valve opening and closing points, and crank shaft degree checks that can be made with various amounts of valve lift.

-I can remember many decades ago when my first associations with the Twin cam engine began, a very prominent Melbourne engine builder of that time, explained to me the process of placing a .001″ feeler gauge between the cam shaft and the follower, he explained that the timing point or valve opening point was when the cam lobe just nipped the feeler gauge, so that was the opening or timing point that we chose, it must have been fairly accurate, because the engine performed really well for about 80,000 miles before a rebuild was required, which is where we are right now.
+I can remember many decades ago (1980s) with my first association with the Twin cam engine began, a very prominent Melbourne engine builder of that time, explained to me the process of placing a .001″ feeler gauge between the cam shaft and the cam follower, he explained to me that the timing point, or valve opening point was when the cam lobe just nipped the feeler gauge, so that was the opening or timing point that we chose, it must have been fairly accurate, because the engine performed really well for about 80,000 miles before a rebuild was required, which is where we are at right now, but this time around we are building 1700cc twink using 1600 cross-flow crank and the twin cam L block.

-Back in the early days, I did not understand or know about a cam timing degree wheel or disc, and the only means of adjusting the cam timing was with those fiddly, and often frustrating offset dowel pins.
+Back in the early days, I did not understand or know about a cam timing degree wheel or disc, and the only means of adjusting the cam timing was with those fiddly, time consuming and frustrating offset dowel pins.

-These days, we have adjustable cam sprockets, and boy, do they make the job of cam shaft timing easier, they provide everything from a micro adjustment, to several degrees of change without much hassle.
+These days, we have adjustable (Vernier) cam sprockets, and boy, do they make the job of cam shaft timing so much easier, they provide everything from a micro adjustment, to several degrees of change without much hassle.

-We may even do another article on those items in the near future.
+We may even do another article on the vernier or adjustable cam sprocket items in the near future.

 Leave a Reply